-The journal Lecturas de Economía is edited by the Department of Economics, Facultad de Ciencias Económicas, at the Universidad de Antioquia.
-Its website is This, and its e-mail address is firstname.lastname@example.org.
+The journal Lecturas de Economía is published by the Department of Economics, Facultad de Ciencias Económicas, at the Universidad de Antioquia.
+Its website is This, and its e-mail address is email@example.com.

-Lecturas has the following structure: an editor (Catalina Granda Carvajal), an editorial assistant, an editorial committee and a scientific committee.
+Lecturas has the following structure: an editor, an editorial assistant, an editorial committee and a scientific committee.
 This structure guarantees the quality and relevance of the contents published.
 Committee members are assessed every two years in terms of their recognition within the economics profession and their academic production, which must be visible in other national and international journals.

 Manuscripts submitted to Lecturas must be original and unpublished and cannot be under review nor committed for publication in other outlets.
 Should a manuscript be accepted, editors expect that its release as an article be prior to any other publication whether in full or as a part.
-If an author wishes his/her paper to be featured in another publication later, the future outlet must request authorization from the journal editor and clearly include the data of the original release.
+If an author wishes his/her paper to be featured in another publication later, the future outlet must clearly include the data of the original release.

 When accepting manuscripts, the editorial team considers the review undertaken by academic peers and follows criteria guaranteeing quality and research rigor.
 Nonetheless, authors are responsible for the ideas expressed in their papers and the ethical appropriateness of the underlying research.

 Authors must make explicit that the manuscript is their sole authorship and that the intellectual property of third parties is respected therein.
 If material not the property of the authors is used, it is their responsibility to make sure that due authorization for the use, reproduction and publication of charts, graphs, maps, diagrams, etc., is obtained.